elgwhoppo/lanpartysign/README.md

-(sorry this is my first time using Markdown -- the doc is getting cleaned up)
+(sorry this is my first time using Markdown -- the doc is getting cleaned up!)

 Hardware
 ========